-Our audit committee currently consists of Ms. Sarit Firon (chair), Mr. Michael Vorhaus, and Mr. Rami Schwartz; our compensation committee consists of Ms. Sarit Firon (chair), Mr. Rami Schwartz, and Ms. Joy Marcus; our nominating and governance committee consists of Mr. Michael Vorhaus (chair), Mr. Eyal Kaplan, and Ms. Joy Marcus; and our investment committee consists of Mr. Eyal Kaplan (chair), Ms. Sarit Firon and Mr. Dror Erez.
+Our audit committee currently consists of Ms. Sarit Firon (chair) (expected to be replaced by Ms. Michael Drayman effective as of June 15, 2022), Mr. Michael Vorhaus and Mr. Rami Schwartz; our compensation committee consists of Ms. Joy Marcus (chair), Mr. Dror Erez and Mr. Rami Schwartz; our nominating and governance committee consists of Mr. Michael Vorhaus (chair), Mr. Eyal Kaplan and Ms. Joy Marcus; and our investment committee consists of Mr. Eyal Kaplan (chair), Ms. Sarit Firon (expected to be replaced by Ms. Michael Drayman effective as of June 15, 2022) and Mr. Dror Erez.